XCOMPUTE-SERVER#

 Better results are expected from high-speed low-latency wired networks supporting TCP/IP.
 LAN subnets should have 1+ Gbps, while WAN should be 100+ Mbps for best experience.

+1c.
 Software Requirements#

-XCOMPUTE-SERVER has minimal runtime dependencies, but needs a few low-level libraries:
+XCOMPUTE-SERVER has minimal runtime dependencies:

 GLIBC 2.33+